mhamilt/maxmsp-external-template/README.md

 Demonstrates using `extern "C"` to write wrappers for pre-existing c++ classes. you need only write wrapper functions for public class methods or anything that needs to be called directly in `C`

-## Objc and max dk
+## Objc and Max SDK

+For utilising Objective C classes, and therefore exposing the Cocoa API there are a couple of approches.

+### Compile as Objective C

+To compile as Objective C, then in Xcode you can simply change the file extension of main to `.m`.

+#### Draw backs

+- Without re-writing the SDK, ARC will have to be switched off
-other linker flags:  -framework MaxAudioAPI -framework JitterAPI $(C74_SYM_LINKER_FLAGS) -Xlinker -U -Xlinker _objc_loadClassref
+- As such: to compiler flags you will need to add `other linker flags:  -framework MaxAudioAPI -framework JitterAPI $(C74_SYM_LINKER_FLAGS) -Xlinker -U -Xlinker _objc_loadClassref`

-Need to link to CoreBluetooth.framework in Build Phases -> Link Bundle with Libraries.

-The -all_load flag under "Other Linker Flags" will cause "duplicate symbol" errors.
-(Use -ObjC instead.)